docker/docs/docker-for-mac/osxfs-caching.md

 ---
 description: OSXFS CACHING
 keywords: mac, osxfs
-redirect_from:
-- /mackit/osxfs-caching/
-title: Behavior of the `cached` and `delegated` mount flags
+title: Performance tuning for volume mounts (shared filesystems)
+toc_max: 4
+toc_min: 2
 ---

-Docker 17.04 CE Edge adds support for two new flags to the `-v` option, `cached` and `delegated`, that can significantly improve performance of mounted volume access in Docker for Mac.
+[Docker 17.04 CE Edge](https://docs.docker.com/edge/#docker-ce-edge-new-features) adds support for two new flags to the [docker run -v, volume](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) option, `cached` and `delegated`, that can significantly improve the performance of mounted volume access on Docker for Mac.
+These options begin to solve some of the challenges discussed in [Performance issues, solutions, and roadmap](/docker-for-mac/osxfs.md#performance-issues-solutions-and-roadmap).

-## Background
+> **Tip:** Release notes for Docker CE Edge 17.04 are [here](https://github.com/moby/moby/releases/tag/v17.04.0-ce), and the associated pull request for the additional `docker run -v` flags is [here](https://github.com/moby/moby/pull/31047).

+## Performance implications of host-container file system consistency

 With Docker distributions for an increasing number of platforms, including macOS and Windows, generalizing mount semantics during